resun-c/django-auth0-engine/docs/reference/md/management_engine.md

 Returns an instance of auth0.authentication.GetToken.

 ### _property_ ManagementEngine.__access_token__
-Return a access toeken for the Management API.
+Return a access token for the Management API.
 It automatically refreshes the token if expired and raises an AuthEngineError if the refresh fails.

 These are the methods available in a user object: